oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 ### Prerequisites

-This lab assumes you have:
+* You must have installed AHF version 22.1.1 to apply AHF framework and metadata updates.
 * AHF install user privileges to run the **applyupdate**, **queryupdate**, **rollbackupdate**, and **deleteupdatebackup** commands.

->**Note:** You must have installed 22.1.1 to apply the AHF framework and metadata updates.

 ## Task 1: Apply AHF metadata and framework updates